EBITDA Multiples for Trucking Companies | Best Calculations

 Valuation Services in the Transportation Industry

-There are five main reasons for a trucking company to use an EBITDA.
+There are five main reasons for a trucking company to use EBITDA.

 The first reason is to calculate the current trading value of a company.
 This number will be given as a multiple, such as 16x or 4x.
 As logistics deals in global trade, logistics or trucking companies need to know where they stand in a worldwide market.

 The second reason is to compare your company against several other companies in the same sector.
-As we saw in the last section, this typically only works when the other companies are relatively similar in geographic region, methods, and product.
+As we saw in the last section, this typically only works when the other companies are relatively similar in a geographic region, methods, and product.
 The EBITDA multiple becomes less significant the further away companies become.
 For example, comparing four trucking companies in North America that all transport crude oil would be better than four trucking companies in two different countries that transport three other products.

 The third reason is to calculate a terminal value, as is used in a Discounted Cash Flow model.
 This model estimates the value of a company based on its potential future cash flow.
 There are few large capital expenditures for something like a logistics or trucking company making a hit to the cash flow.

-Fourth, the EBITDA can be used when selling a trucking business.
+Fourth, EBITDA can be used when selling a trucking business.
 During an acquisition, the buyer of a logistics company may offer something like 3x EBITDA.

-Finally, when putting together an equity research report, the EBITDA can calculate a target selling price.
-This is great for either just filing annual reports or setting up a selling offer for potential buyers.
+Finally, when putting together an equity research report, EBITDA can calculate a target selling price.
+This is great for either just filing annual reports or setting up a reasonable multiple-selling offer for potential buyers.

 EV/EBITDA Calculation Formula

 The EBITDA stands for “Earnings before Interest, Taxes, Depreciation, and Amortization.”
-The formula for the EBITDA lies in the acronym.
+The formula for EBITDA lies in the acronym.

 To perform this calculation, first, you need the transportation company’s net income.